gammu/gammu/docs/manual/gammu/index.rst

 .. option:: deletesms folder start [stop]

     Delete SMS from phone.
-See description for \fBgetsms\fR for info about sms folders naming convention.
+See description for :option:`gammu getsms` for info about sms folders naming convention.

     Locations are numerated from 1.